mokwilliam/vehicle-inventory-management-system/README.md

 - On the UI side, I had to look carefully at the Java Swing documentation to understand how to use the different components and how to handle events.
 - I didn't know why when I clicked on the "Modify/Remove" button, the action continued to be performed on the following rows.
 I finally understood that ActionListener should have been specified in the constructor of the button.
+- On Windows, to separate the different paths in the classpath, we use the semicolon (;) instead of the colon (:) on Linux !

 ### Extra: Setup of Makefile